Kashifu Abdullahi: Career

 On 20 August 2019, President Muhammadu Buhari appointed Abdullahi as director general and CEO of NITDA following the appointment of Isa Pantami as minister of Communication and Digital Economy.
-In 2021, Abdullahi launched the NITDA Strategic Roadmap and Action Plan (SRAP 2021 – 2024) which provided direction for Nigeria's digital economy and create opportunities for Nigerian youths.
+In 2021, Abdullahi launched the NITDA Strategic Roadmap and Action Plan (SRAP 2021 – 2024) which provided direction for Nigeria's digital economy and created opportunities for Nigerian youths.
 He introduced IT Project Clearance program which cleared 575 special IT Projects across 267 MDAs with a total sum of 1.4 trillion naira and helped federal government in saving over 45 billion naira in cost of projects execution.
 He upgraded the agency's Computer Emergency Response and Readiness Center (CERRC) enhancing its cybersecurity and protection for Federal Public Institutions (FPIs) against cyber-attacks.

 In October 2023, President Bola Tinubu reappointed Abdullahi for a second term as DG and CEO of NITDA.